Information and Services for Survivors of Domestic Violence

 Safety Planning, advocacy, and referrals

-- Co-located advocate program: Community DV advocates who work in many DHS Child Welfare and Self Sufficiency branch offices.
+- Co-located advocate program: Community DV advocates who work in many ODHS Child Welfare and Self-Sufficiency Program local offices.
 Where available, they provide direct onsite safety planning and advocacy.
 And since they are not state employees, they are exempt from mandatory reporting laws.

-- DV Point People Program: Many of our branch offices have regular DHS employees with particular expertise in DV issues.
+- DV Point People Program: Many of our branch offices have regular ODHS employees with particular expertise in DV issues.

 Safety information and planning